 New philosophical movements, such as phenomenology, were also very popular at the time.
 Scientific findings such as Einstein’s theory of relativity and quantum mechanics shattered traditional philosophical thinking and led to an entirely new world view.

 All these influences were also reflected in visual art.
-Artists began to experiment more and more, breaking away from traditional paths and thus marking the beginning of modernism in art.
-Today, Auguste Rodin is regarded as one of the most pioneering sculptors of modernism.
+Artists began to experiment more and more, breaking away from traditional paths and thus marking the beginning of Modernism in art.
+Today, Auguste Rodin is regarded as one of the most pioneering sculptors of that time.
 Even though his works were not known for their abstraction, he was one of the first to break with traditional sculptural conventions and turned away from the idealized aesthetics of Ancient Greece.
 Instead, he focused on the expression of character and emotion through a detailed depiction of the human body (fig. 1).4

-From 1906, artists such as Pablo Picasso and Georges Braque developed styles such as (proto-)cubism, which broke away from realistic representation for the first time.
+From 1906, artists such as Pablo Picasso and Georges Braque developed styles such as (Proto-)Cubism, which broke away from realistic representation for the first time.
 The desire to depict form and space in a way other than through classical perspective was one of the key aspects of Cubism.
 They not only developed a new type of painting, but also sculptures that were more geometric, abstract and fragmented.
 They thus revealed the multidimensionality of reality and opened up a new, more holistic view of the object.

 The rediscovered interest in prehistoric art and non-Western art – for example African and Oceanic art – also played an important role in this change.
 But it was not only the artists of Cubism who were inspired by the reduced, stylistic expressiveness of these artifacts. (if you are interested in this topic, I recommend my article: Is Cycladic Art The Origin Of Minimalist Aesthetics? in which I specifically discuss the inspiration of prehistoric Cycladic idols on modern artists such as Brâncuși, Hepworth, Giacometti and more.)